MissEnvii/Module_2_challenge/README.md

 ```
 ## Screen shots of my work flow.
 ```
+Thought this i was using Bootstrap, whci I linked in the html file.
 Here we have added the nav bar and main banner to the  HTML file with the link to the CSS style sheet.
 ```
 ![getting started](assets/img/MAin%20abnner_nav%20bar%20html.jpg)